Frogmore House and Gardens Open Day - Prisoners' Education Trust

 Coaches are no longer allowed to use Park Street to access Frogmore and should therefore make their way to Alexandra Coach park and drop their passengers off there.
 Please be aware that it will take approx. 20 minutes to walk to Frogmore House and Gardens from there.

-You will receive your special ticket/s by post after purchase.
-These must be brought along on the day.
+If you pre-purchased tickets, these must be brought along on the day.
 Email confirmations will not be accepted.
+If you have not pre-purchased tickets, they are available to purchase on the day with cash or cheque.
 Tickets are not required for children under 5.